 1. Meet More, Not Less

 I know how this sounds, but hear me out.
 When you meet once a month (even once a week might not be often enough), your meetings tend to go on and on.
 People stop listening 15 minutes in.
 So while you have plenty of material to cover as you try to minimize your meeting frequency, you’re actually less productive when you try to get it all covered in a single meeting.
-Instead, opt for more meetings, but keep them short.
-Like: 15 minutes short.
-More on that next.
+Instead, opt for more meetings, but keep them short and under 15 minutes if possible.

 2. Keep Those Meetings Brief

 I know, you’re still reeling from me suggesting that you hold a 15-minute meeting.
 Crazy, right?
 Hear me out.
 If you’re holding more frequent meetings, you don’t need them to all be an hour long.
 You’ll keep your staff’s attention span for such a short meeting, and they’ll be more likely to be productive as a result of the meeting.
 Set a timer if you have to, otherwise, the meeting will go on and on.

 3. Center Each Meeting Around a Single Topic

 If you’re meeting more regularly, you won’t have that desire to have a 10-topic meeting (you’re starting to see how all these tips work together, aren’t you?).
 It’s better if you keep each meeting on a single topic, like “sales” or “brainstorming new products” rather than diluting your team’s brainpower over several different topics.
 Only invite those essential to the topic, and free up everyone else to get back to their own assignments.